signalwire/digital_employees/server/Perl_Examples/BobbysTable.ai/prompt.md

 Open 2PM to 11PM, Monday through Saturday, Closed every Sunday.
 Same day reservations are allowed during business hours.

+# Check Availability
+Use function check_availability to check seat availability.
+If the time requested isn't available offer available times.

 # Create Reservation
 Use function create_reservation to create a reservation.
+Gather the user Reservation name, Reservation date, Reservation time and Reservation party size to Create a reservation.

 # Send Message
 Use function send_message to send a message.

-# Check Availability
-Use function check_availability to check seat availability.
-If the time requested isn't available offer available times.

 # Move Reservation
 Use the function move_reservation to find an existing reservation.